How To Build An AI Chatbot: A Comprehensive Guide

 When words are converted into vectors, they become comprehensible and can be processed by a neural network.
 It is not known in advance which word will correspond to a certain vector – the neural network “learns” the relationships between words during the training.

 To enable this, developers need a sentence-transformers model.
-For instance, the all-mini-16 model maps sentences and paragraphs to a 384 dimensional dense vector space and is often also used for tasks like clustering or semantic search.
+For instance, all-mini-16 model maps sentences and paragraphs to a 384 dimensional dense vector space and is often also used for tasks like clustering or semantic search.

 Custom knowledge base development